sparklingrobots/nano2017/second_draft/meta/Plot.md

 Lo runs from the scene of the crime.
 She tries to push it from her mind, assuming the Delvers will address it and calm everyone--but the ongoing silence from the Delvers drives her to extreme distress/anxiety.

-Io starts falling apart and things get bad in Lo's personal life.
+Hx starts falling apart and things get bad in Lo's personal life.

 4. hero meets mentor. mentor gives hero courage to continue